bvds/andes/docs/guides/client_guide/README.md

 {@img QuestionMark.png}

+### Reset a Password

+If you don't remember your password, enter your email address and click <b>Reset Password</b> or click <b>return</b>.
+Information about how to reset your password is sent to the email address you provide.
+To return to the previous screen, click the left arrow.

+{@img ResetPassword.png}

 ## Add an Organization

 The name of your organization, such as a project name, company name, institution name, etc.